Inference in clustered IV models with many and weak instruments: Extensions

 To conclude this subsection, I note that the normal distribution in \cref{thm:cl jackknife AR} obtains only when then number of instruments goes to infinity.
 For smaller $k$ on the other hand, it is expected that $AR_{CLJ}(\bs\beta_0)/\sqrt{V^{AR}_{CLJ}}$ is closer to a shifted and scaled $\chi^2_k$ distribution.
 Therefore, if one decides to use the cluster jackknife test in isolation, I suggest to follow \citet{mikusheva2021inference} and reject the null hypothesis $H_0\colon\bs\beta_0=\bs\beta$ whenever $AR_{CLJ}(\bs\beta)/\sqrt{\hat{V}^{AR}_{CLJ}(\bs\beta)}$ is larger than $(\chi^2_{k,1-\alpha}-k)/\sqrt{2k}$, where $\chi^2_{k,1-\alpha}$ is the $1-\alpha$ quantile of the $\chi^2_k$ distribution.
 This way the cluster jackknife AR statistic is compared with a shifted and scaled $\chi^2_k$ critical values for small $k$ and standard normal critical values for large $k$.

-\subsection{Extensions}
+\section{Extensions}

+The cluster jackknife AR and score tests can be improved or extended in several ways.
+Here I provide four of such improvements and extensions.

-\subsubsection{Combination of AR and score}
+\subsection{Combination of AR and score}

-AR and score statistics can be combined to form a more powerful test \citep{moreira2003conditional,kleibergen2005testing,iandrews2016conditional}. \citet{lim2024conditional} do so by combining \citepos{mikusheva2021inference} jackknife AR statistic and \citepos{matsushita2020jackknife} jackknife score statistic in a conditional linear combination test \citep{iandrews2016conditional}.
+AR and score statistics can be combined to form a more powerful test \citep{moreira2003conditional,kleibergen2005testing,iandrews2016conditional}. \citet{lim2024conditional} combine \citepos{mikusheva2021inference} jackknife AR statistic and \citepos{matsushita2020jackknife} jackknife score statistic in a conditional linear combination test \citep{iandrews2016conditional}.
 The joint convergence of the two cluster jackknife statistics in \cref{thm:clj AR S} suggests that these can be similarly combined.
 Moreover, \cref{thm:clj AR S} gives formal support for the unproven high level assumption about the joint convergence of the jackknife AR and jackknife score statistics in \citet{lim2024conditional}.

 The combination of the cluster jackknife AR and cluster jackknife score statistic through \citepos{lim2024conditional} framework, requires only an adaptation of the variance estimators and a rescaling of the score statistic.
 I give the details in \cref{app:CLC}.
 Since this combination is computationally intensive, however, I will in the following only consider the cluster jackknife AR and cluster jackknife score statistics separately.